TheThingSystem/steward/nodewiki/steward/Philosophy.md

 * provides internal APIs to third-parties may write their own device-specific drivers

-* implements a _Simple Thing_ protocol to manage  peripherals on smart devices
+* implements a _Simple Thing Protocol_  to manage  peripherals on smart devices

 * comes with a web-based UI